How Long Does Apple Support iPhones? Complete Update List

 If you’re running an iPhone, you might be wondering how long your iPhone will be supported?
 Here’s a breakdown of all of Apple’s iPhones and whether they still get iOS updates…

-Similarly, the iPhone 11 will likely get iOS updates until iOS 19 or iOS 20; this assumes that iOS as a platform remains unchanged.
+Similarly, the iPhone 11 will likely get iOS updates until 2026; this assumes that iOS as a platform remains unchanged.
 A big shift in the technology it is based on, as Apple just did with its Macs, could change things for everybody.
 But this isn’t likely.

 Will My iPhone Get The Next iOS Update?